apache/tvm/relax_spec.md

         return T2
     if T2 is ObjectType:
         return T1
-    if T1 and T2 are not both DynTensorType, not both TupleType, not both FuncType, or not both ShapeType: return None
+    if T1 and T2 are not both DynTensorType, not both TupleType, not both FuncType, or not both ShapeType, or not both PackedFuncType: return None
     if T1 and T2 are both DynTensorType: ret_ndim = T1.ndim